 ProHort is for industry professionals, home owners, educators and anyone looking for comprehensive horticulture foundation education from University of Minnesota Extension.

-The ProHort course includes the same online and in-person classes offered for the Master Gardener Volunteer Core Course.
+The ProHort course includes the same classes offered for the Master Gardener Volunteer Core Course.
 Receive the same instruction without the obligation of volunteering or continuing education.

-Industry professionals taking the course can earn three Minnesota Nursery and Landscape Association credits (please confirm with MNLA).
+Industry professionals taking the course can earn three Minnesota Nursery and Landscape Association continuing education credits (please confirm with MNLA).

 - Botany and horticulture